Pirfenidone

-Pirfenidone, sold under the brand name Pirespa among others, is a medication used for the treatment of idiopathic pulmonary fibrosis.
+Pirfenidone, sold under the brand name Esbriet among others, is a medication used for the treatment of idiopathic pulmonary fibrosis.
 It works by reducing lung fibrosis through downregulation of the production of growth factors and procollagens I and II.

 It was first approved in Japan for the treatment of people with idiopathic pulmonary fibrosis after clinical trials in 2008.
 It was approved for use in the European Union in 2011, in Canada in 2012, and in the United States in October 2014.

 It is available as a generic medication.

 Medical uses

 In the European Union, pirfenidone is indicated for the treatment of mild-to-moderate idiopathic pulmonary fibrosis.
 It was approved by the European Medicines Agency in 2011.
 In October 2008, it was approved for use in Japan, in India in 2010, and in China in 2011 (commercial launch in 2014).
 In October 2014, it was approved for medical use in the United States.
 A tablet version was approved for use in the United States in January 2017.

 In Mexico it was approved as a gel for the treatment of scars and fibrotic tissue.